myl989/tscb/README.md

 Creates a *`Recorder`* instance with the desired sampling frequency in Hz and length of recording in seconds.

 **`record`**
 Records a file of the selected frequency and recording length to the `resources` folder.
+Returns the file name.

 The *`Rtel`* class stands for "record transcribe evaluate loop", a class for push-to-talk voice recognition.